-Take six weeks this summer to advance your knowledge and boost your education—conduct university-level research in state-of-the-art laboratories with some of the brightest scientific minds in the nation.
+Take six weeks this summer to advance your knowledge and boost your education—conduct university-level research in laboratories with some of the brightest scientific minds in the nation.

 What can you expect from RISE?

-We offer hands-on research opportunities in the following areas: astronomy, biology, biomedical engineering, chemistry, electrical and computer engineering, mechanical engineering, medical laboratory research, physics, and psychology.
+We offer hands-on research opportunities in the following areas: astronomy, biology, biomedical engineering, chemistry, electrical and computer engineering, mechanical engineering, medical laboratory research, neuroscience, physics, and psychology.

 The Big Picture

 Whether you live on campus or commute from home, you'll enjoy stimulating intellectual and social camaraderie with your fellow research interns, culminating in a poster symposium at the end of the program.
 In some cases, research interns submit work to highly regarded national science fair contests such as the Siemens Competition and the Intel Science Talent Search.

 For more than 37 years, Boston University has been providing rewarding research opportunities for high school students.
 The RISE program has helped kick-start the career of many a scientist, researcher, and professor.
 Take your place in this renowned group of alums today!